nodejitsu/handbook/content/jitsu/apps.md

 jitsu apps cloud [name] <provider> <datacenter> [drones]  # change cloud
 ```

+Like most `apps` commands, cloud also has a shorthand.
+Querying for
-Querying for information, could provide the following results:
+information by executing `jitsu cloud`, could provide the following results:

 ```bash
 data:    {